noaione/yuusha-shoukan-ln/sources/v01/chapter2.md

 [I-Is that so.]

 [It's alright, Miyama-san.
-As long as you don't make careless remarks like Acht-sama,she's usually a gentle and kind person.]
+As long as you don't make careless remarks like Acht-sama, she's usually a gentle and kind person.]

 Something unfolded right in front of my eyes—or so it seems?
 While Ein-san advised, or rather, intimidated Acht-san, Raz-san explained and Neun-san